AnkitNigam1985/stratascratch.github.io/SQL Exercises/Exercises/spotify-exercises.md

 # Spotify Exercises

 The table used on this exercise provides information about the ranking of popular songs worldwide.
-Try to answer the following questions with the appropriate
+The following questions are provided with the correct SQL query and graphs using the graphics function in Strata Scratch.

-SQL query and create a graph using the graphics function in Strata Scratch.
+Use the `datasets.spotify_worldwide_daily_song_ranking` table to answer the questions below.

 ### Question 1
 Which songs have more than 3 million streams?

 ### Question 2
-Which songs had been frequently in the top 1 position over the years?
+Which songs had been frequently placed in the top 1 position over the years?

 ### Question 3
-Which artists have been on the Spotify the most?
+Which artists have been on Spotify the most?

 ### Question 4
 Which artists had the most top 10 songs over the years?